codevence/fair-wizard-guide/docs/applications/analytics/users.rst

 Users
 *****

 Users with the :ref:`Use Analytics<roles>` role permission can view analytics of users.
 We can select from many different fields and see how our users are doing.
-The view can be modified and save to be reviewed later.
+The view can be modified and saved to be reviewed later.
 The data can also be exported to a CSV file.

 .. figure:: users/overview.png
     :width: 700